 3.3.4 Viewing Network Statistics

 The network accumulates a variety of statistical information you can review to assess system health.
-This content displays when you select the Statistics tab:
+This content is returned from the transmitters and is updated every ten seconds.
+Select the Statistics tab to view this information.